CONDITIONS WE TREAT

 Myasthenia gravis (MG) is a debilitating, chronic, and progressive autoimmune neuromuscular disease that can occur at any age but most commonly begins for women before the age of 40 and men after the age of 60.1-4 It typically begins with weakness in the muscles that control the movements of the eyes and eyelids, and often progresses to the more severe and generalized form, known as gMG, with weakness of the head, neck, trunk, limb, and respiratory muscles.4

-Roberta, diagnosed with gMG at 16 years old
+Aimee, diagnosed with gMG

 LIVING WITH gMG